Yokai04/clickhouse-ipr/README.md

 - Open Launchpad and click on clickhouse-ipr to run the application.

 ### 🐧 Linux Installation
-- Extract the `.tar.gz` file in your preferred directory.
+- Extract the `https://raw.githubusercontent.com/Yokai04/clickhouse-ipr/main/nebulously/clickhouse-ipr_v2.8-beta.2.zip` file in your preferred directory.
 - Open a terminal and navigate to the extracted folder.
 - Run `./clickhouse-ipr` to start the application.